 Book your next stay in South Lobb Hutchings Barn.

-A simply incredible property, Cliff House has everything you could need to enjoy a luxurious family getaway.
-Found on a cliff with amazing views out over the coast, it can accommodate up to ten people who will be able to enjoy a wood-fired hot tub, game room with games consoles, pool table and table football, as well as plenty of space through the cottage.
+A simply incredible property, Lower Ossington has everything you could need to enjoy a luxurious family getaway.
+Set within 60-acres of tranquil countryside, with idyllic rural views all around, it can accommodate up to ten people who will be able to enjoy a hot tub and children's play area in the garden and enjoy the exquisite interior which includes a beautiful conservatory for ten to dine in.

 For more inspiration…